Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods

-We consider a two-step estimation procedure for estimating $ATT_t$.
-In the first step, we estimate all the parameters $(\beta_t,F_t)$ as well as $E[Y_t - Y_1 | D=1]$, $E[X|D=1]$, $E[Y_2-Y_1|D=1]$, and $p:=P(D=1)$.
+In this section, we propose a two step procedure for estimating $ATT_t$.
+In the first step, we estimate all the parameters $\gamma$ as well as $\E[Y_t - Y_{t^*-2} | D=1]$, $\E[X|D=1]$, $\E[Y_{t^*-1}-Y_{t^*-2}|D=1]$, and $p:=\P(D=1)$.
 Then, we plug these into the expression for $ATT_t$ in \Cref{thm:1}.
-In the second part of this section, we derive the asymptotic distribution of our estimator of $ATT_t$ (these results essentially follow standard arguments on GMM).
+In the second part of this section, we derive the asymptotic distribution of our estimator of $ATT_t$ and propose an approach to conduct inference based on the multiplier bootstrap.

 As a first step, it is helpful to re-write the expression for $ATT_t$ in \Cref{thm:1} as